Contact & Communication

 - You might have sent it to the wrong address/account.

-- Your e-mail or message contained no substance so that it was treated as spam.
+- Your e-mail or message contained no/poor substance so that it was treated as spam.

-As long as you had sent it to the correct address/account, and it contained reasonable substance, Lillian will reply as soon as possible.
+Otherwise, Lillian will reply as soon as possible.
 Lillian does not use a receptionist.
 She believes in directly communicating with clients and prospective clients in order to provide the best quality of care.
-That approach, however, brings some limitations, including the possible delay in response.
+This approach, however, brings some limitations, including the possible delay in response.
 Thank you for your patience and understanding

 Lillian’s regular work hours are Mon. – Fri.
 10:00 – 21:00 on Taiwan’s business days.
+Her client hours start at 11:00.
 However, she may accept appointments outside of her regular hours, when odd hour fees may apply.

 In order to protect clients’ privacy, the address will be provided when you schedule an appointment.
 For reference, the office location is in Taipei City, near Ningxia Night Market, approximately 10-minute walk from Exit 4 or 5 of Zhongshan MRT Station.